MilkyRaven/ecommerceTechnicalChallenge/README.md

 From my point of view, the best "solution" is not a solution but a preparation: to build a system that allow us to update configurations without touching core logic, avoiding in this way to not only break SOLID principles but also to be able to adapt fast to unavoidable changes.

+## Notes

+- **Security:** This project loads a local JSON file for promotions. .
+All data is controlled and there’s no user input, so security risks like XSS do not apply.
+I am aware that using `innerHTML` can be dangerous if handling untrusted data.
+Future external data would need proper security considerations.

 ## Credits